Rural Versus Urban Prepping: How to Prepare

 Hunting/Fishing Equipment

-If you live off-grid, you can use your land to possibly hunt and fish.
-Keep in mind that as things communities progress and get more congested, it’s because others will have the same idea.
+Living off-grid, you can use your land to hunt and fish.
+Remember that others will have the same idea as communities progress and get more congested.
 You may want to think about stocking your freezer now.
-Be sure to stock up on things like a bow and arrow, shotguns (ammo), knives, and fishing poles so you can get your own food.
+Be sure to stock up on a bow and arrow, shotguns (ammo), knives, and fishing poles to get your food.

 Related: How to Make Heat in a Can for Hunting or Survival